Initial Certification (IC) Advisory Committees

 Sponsoring Organization: Society of Interventional Radiology – Residents, Fellows, Students (SIR RFS)

 Brian Covello, MD, is a PGY-3 DR/ESIR resident at Aventura Hospital in Aventura, Florida.
 He completed medical school at the University of Miami and a medicine internship at the University of Connecticut.
 Dr. Covello was drawn to interventional radiology as a young medical student.
 He aspires to be a physician who uses cutting-edge technology to take care of critically ill patients.
 He has served on multiple SIR committees and is co-chair of the SIR RFS Communications Committee.
-As part of the new IR ICAC, Dr. Covello looks forward to helping shape the future of the IR certification process.
+As part of the IR ICAC, Dr. Covello looks forward to helping shape the future of the IR certification process.

 Email: brcovello@gmail.com